How can Quote-to-Cash solutions boost your bottom line?

 - Automating Invoicing: generating invoices from order data automatically with the possibility to connect payment systems as well.

 QTC solutions also increase quoting accuracy: practically no mistakes in offers and deals, which leads to higher margins and higher customer satisfaction.
 When connecting orders and invoicing, as purchase data is transferred from sales to delivery with minimal (if none) human touch, it also decreases workload and mistakes.

 How to plan a successful QTC journey?

-QTC projects set extensive requirements for many parts of an organization.
-A QTC project execution largely depends on the current state of process and product knowledge of the company as well as the level of productization.
+QTC projects set extensive requirements for many parts of an organisation.
+A QTC project execution largely depends on the current state of the process and product knowledge of the company, as well as the level of productisation.

 How can one benefit from a specialist expert when planning such a project?
-It is typical that a partner implements the CPQ core functionality and probably some of the product models and the customer can then continue with product modeling.
-Another possibility is to source all configurations to the partner: this requires deep product understanding and long commitment from the partner.
-Same can apply also for example to invoicing projects: partners can build the initial setup, but further invoicing rules and logic can be developed in-house.
+It is typical that a partner implements the CPQ core functionality and probably some of the product models, and the customer can then continue with product modelling.
+Another possibility is to source all configurations to the partner: this requires deep product understanding and a long commitment from the partner.
+The same can also apply, for example, to invoicing projects: partners can build the initial setup, but further invoicing rules and logic can be developed in-house.

-Fluido has a dedicated CPQ & QTC team with deep knowledge and years of experience of product modeling, business processes and configuring industry-leading solutions to help you streamline your business process.
+Fluido has a dedicated CPQ & QTC team with deep knowledge and years of experience in product modelling, business processes and configuring industry-leading solutions to help you streamline your business process.
 Read more about our CPQ services here.